Overview

 analyzing and evaluating the client’s financial position and goals.

-The BIP Investment Committee serves as the initial screen of private investments.
+The BIP Investment Committee serves as the initial screen for private investments.
 After that,

 PWAs will work with their clients to determine how potential investments may fit into the risk and